Sunday, 10th May 2026, Easter 6

 Comments

 The two crisscross patterns (chiasmata) interlinking Jesus and the Father in vv.
-3 and 10 are to my mind among the most telling and effective examples of this figure of speech.
+3 and 10 are to my mind among the most telling and effective examples of this figure of speech in the NT.
 Syntax here expresses consubstantiality through image and sound (AB ~ BA).
 Jesus is the way, ἡ ὁδὸς; had he said simply ἐγώ εἰμι ὁδὸς, the sense would be ‘I am a way.’
 Cyril of Alexandria (c.
 379- 444), in his Commentary on John, Book ix, ch.
 14 (on vv.
 5-6) states that Jesus is the way, ‘for the Son is in nature and essence an Image of God the Father.’
 (Cyril offers the most systematic treatment of John 14:1-14 in his comments.)
+The idea of motion and directionality is prominent in the pericope, beginning with ‘way’.

 [1] πιστεύετε εἰς τὸν Θεόν, καὶ εἰς ἐμὲ πιστεύετε: πιστεύω, ‘trust, put faith in’ is construed with dat. in cl.
 Greek; in koine the dat. is still possible, as in v.
 11, but πιστεύω + εἰς (‘to’) + acc. seems more usual.